delta-io/delta/PROTOCOL.md

 For example, this MAY contain some keys like [`delta.columnMapping`](#column-mapping) or [`delta.generationExpression`](#generated-columns).
 Field Name | Description
 -|-
-delta.columnMapping| This is to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
-The more information is [Column Mapping](#column-mapping) delta.identity.xxx| This is for defining identity columns.
+delta.columnMapping.*| These keys are used to store information about the mapping between the logical column name to  the physical name.
+See [Column Mapping](#column-mapping) for details. delta.identity.xxx| This is for defining identity columns.
 The more information is [Identity Columns](#identity-columns) delta.invariants| Always JSON string.
 The more information is [Column Invariants](#column-invariants) delta.generationExpression| Always parsed as SQL expression.
 The more information is [Generated Columns](#generated-columns)